Venom: Killer and cure

 Exhibition highlights include:

-- get up close to a live venomous creature
+- a live venomous creature

-- discover the unusual love life of the emperor scorpion - where seduction has a sting in the tail
+- the unusual love life of the emperor scorpion - where seduction has a sting in the tail

 Dr Ronald Jenner, venom evolution expert at the Museum, says, 'Venom pervades the natural and human world everywhere on Earth and not always in the way you might expect.
 There are ants with venoms stronger than cobras, and other venomous predators are regularly served up in seafood dinners.'